-There are many varieties of kale seeds you can buy to grow in your garden, including some ornamental ones, with leaf colors in blue-green, magenta, white, and purple to almost black.
+There are many different varieties of kale you can buy to grow in your garden, including some ornamental ones, with leaf colors in blue-green, magenta, white, and purple to almost black.
 Popular kale varieties include:

 - ‘Blue Curled Scotch‘ – the most common type of curly-leafed kale

 - ‘Lacinato‘ (dinosaur kale) – a flat-leafed variety often used in Italian cooking and soups or stews

 - ‘Red Russian‘ – a tender, flat-leafed, red-stemmed variety often picked young and used in salads

 - ‘Redbor’ – a stunning, deep purple, curly variety that grows 3 feet tall!

 - ‘Thousandhead’ – a unique kale variety with wide, flat leaves that can grow up to 3 feet long!

 Like all cabbage family members, kale is biennial, but it is typically grown as an annual.
 Kale grows in all climate zones, but if you live in zone 6 or warmer, you can easily overwinter your kale for an early spring crop.
 In the warmest climates, you can harvest kale year-round!

 Just two to four plants per person are sufficient to provide plenty of leafy greens during the cool spring and fall months.